shogun-toolbox/shogun/doc/wikis/linalg.md

 // Transfer the vector to gpu
 a_gpu = linalg::to_gpu(a);

-// Run sacle operation and transfer the result back to CPU auto result_gpu = linalg::scale(a_gpu, 0.3);
+// Run scale operation and transfer the result back to CPU auto result_gpu = linalg::scale(a_gpu, 0.3);
 auto result = linalg::from_gpu(result_gpu);
 ```